Build your esports community today!

 - Associations (Institute of Electrical and Electronics Engineers, Community Nonprofit Associations, etc.)

-To participate in NASEF, Community-based organization Clubs shall be comprised of eligible high school students (Please refer to the Student Eligibility guidelines).
+To participate in NASEF, Community-based organization Clubs shall be comprised of eligible middle and high school students (Please refer to the Student Eligibility guidelines).

-- All club members must meet all participation requirements.
+- All club members must meet all participation requirements, which will be certified by the General Manager.

 - Completion and execution of the Club Charter.

-- Review and adhere to Federation Mission, Vision, and Values statements.
+- Review and adhere to NASEF Mission, Vision, and Values statements.

 - Review Code of Conduct.